 When talking about 'mass media', it can include the various forms of media that are consumed by a large portion of a society's population.

-We have also mentioned the most common kinds of mass media, such as television, movies, music, and the internet.
+We have already mentioned the most common kinds of mass media, such as television, movies and music.

 However, it can also include clothes fashion, trends, and slang.
 Each of these kinds of media is constantly evolving due to changes in technology and public interests.